MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allows users to import their home page setting from another browser into Google Chrome.
+  Allows users to import their home page setting from another browser into Microsoft Edge.

 If you enable this policy, the option to manually import the home page setting is automatically selected.